vergauwenthomas/MetObs_toolkit/docs/template_mapping.rst

      - the latitude of the station
      - numeric
    * - lon
-     - the longtitude of the station
+     - the longitude of the station
      - numeric
    * - location
      - location (the city/region of the stations) (OPTIONAL)